Updated: Feb 26

 The museum is divided into 3 floors with access to the dome, the highest point on Buda Hill.
 It is a museum that presents mainly Hungarian painters even if some international artists such as Delacroix, Courbet, and Monet are mixed in.
 One can find art from the Middle Ages to contemporary.

-We visited many other sites such as the National Gallery, the Central Market Hall as well as Heroes' Square, and Vajdahunyad Castle.
+We visited many other sites such as the National Gallery, central Market Hall, Heroes' Square, and Vajdahunyad Castle.
 A walk along the Danube at sunset is also a lovely activity to do before heading out for drinks.